![]() | ||||||||||||

 Listed are launches, irrespective of outcome, that were irretrievably committed to flight towards orbit or intended to accelerate the payload to escape velocity.
 The following notes should help with understanding the launch lists.

-Launch times are in UTC and are from the launching agency or estimated by 'walking back' along the ground track to the launch site.
+Launch times are in UTC and are either from the launching agency or estimated by 'walking back' along the ground track to the launch site.

 Users can go straight to specific launches by pointing to the page URL followed by the three digit launch number, eg - https://www.OrbitalFocus/Diaries/Launches/Launches.php?year=1957#001